Skip to main content

 const triggerId = `dropdown-trigger-${uid}`;

-Accessibility features are invisible to sighted users, which makes testing non-negotiable.
-We added 22 tests covering:
+Accessibility features are invisible to sighted users, which is exactly why testing isn't optional here.
+I added 22 tests covering:

 • ARIA attributes render correctly on trigger, menu, and items